since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 #### Credits

-Skáld created by /u/woulditkillyoutolift using elements from PHB, Unearthed Arcana, and "Odyssey of the Dragonlords" Hoplite.
-Art is taken from "Raiders of the North Sea."
+Skáld created by /u/woulditkillyoutolift using elements from PHB and Unearthed Arcana Weapon Mastery Feats.
+Art is from "Raiders of the North Sea" game.

 <img